 Day 04: Transfer to airport and fly to Pokhara - Meer, assist and transfer to hotel.

 PM – Half day sightseeing tour of Pokhara will take you to Devi’s Fall, Gupteswor Mahadev,Bindbaseni Temple and Seti Gorge, Rest of the day free for boating and Lake side walk.
 Overnight at hotel in Pokhara.

-Day 05: Transfer to airport for flight to Kathmandu - Meet, assist and transfer to airport.
+Day 05: Transfer to Kathmandu - Meet, assist and transfer to airport.

 PM - Half day sightseeing tour of Kathmandu city and Swayambhunath.